axmmisaka/botball2017_qdez/code rewiew.md

 - [x] Macros are used to organize and shorten code
 - [x] Code includes comments documenting each function's purpose
 - [x] Code includes comments documenting each function's arguments and return values
-- [x] Code includes comments explaining purposes of arguments, variables and statements those cannot be easily identified by their name
+- [x] Code includes comments explaining purposes of variables and statements those cannot be easily identified by their name
 - [x] Variable names in the code are descriptive and convey their use in the program
 - [x] All names of functions and variables are following camelCase rule
 - [x] Code avoids the use of unnamed numericconstants other than 0, 1, or 2